đŸ¶ $40 OFF DNA Tests | Shop Now

 3. Rounded ears.
 Rounded ears were originally observed in a cat in Italy and some free-roaming cats in Texas.
 These ears are rounded rather than pointed in shape.
 While the carriers of the trait in Texas actually died out, the one found in Italy is being assessed for breed potential.

 4. Four ears.
-This feature is associated with a recessive mutation that results in four ear flaps (additional flaps do not lead to additional organs of hearing).
-Sometimes, due to these duplicated ears, a cat’s eyes may be reduced in size and its jaw slightly undershot.
+This feature is associated with a genetic change that only shows up if both parents carry the gene.
+The genetic change results in four ear flaps (additional flaps do not lead to additional organs of hearing).
+Sometimes, due to these duplicated ears, a cat’s eyes may be reduced in size and the jaw slightly undershot.
 Carriers of this trait can be relatively inactive and lethargic and may struggle with possible interferences of brain functioning.
-This mutation also seems to be lethal, with most kitten carriers actually dying in utero.
-Despite these data, the majority of recently-reported four eared cats have actually been healthy, indicating that there may be more genes involved in this unusual ear configuration.
+This genetic change also seems to be lethal, with most kitten carriers actually dying in utero.
+Despite this data, the majority of recently reported four-eared cats have actually been healthy, indicating that there may be more genes involved in this unusual ear configuration.

 a white and black cat standing on its hind legs